Simon Phipps Finding Brutalism

 This new book features around 200 of Simon Phipps's photographs of some 160 buildings in all parts of England completed between the 1950s until the 1980s.
 They create a confrontation of buildings and architectural fragments, evoking a distinct atmosphere of brutalism.
 The essays and a conversation with architect Kate Macintosh contextualise brutalism in architecture from a British perspective.
 The book is published in conjunction with an exhibition at Museum im Bellpark in Kriens near Lucerne.

-Simon Phipps Finding Brutalism won a bronze medal in the 2018 German Photo Book Award.
+Simon Phipps Finding Brutalism was awarded a bronze medal in the 2018 German Photo Book Award.

 Designed by Hi-Visuelle Gestaltung.